2000 Chevrolet 3500 Pickup Q&A

 2000 Chevrolet 3500 Pickup Question: Intake Manifold or Head gasket?

-front or back corners are where the water jackets are, If the gasket has internal water leak it will run into the valley and out the oil pan. - torque wrench
+Do a compression test, if you have good compression check closer for the intake. front or back corners are where the water jackets are, If the gasket has internal water leak it will run into the valley and out the oil pan. - torque wrench

 doing a leak down test would give you your answer. air is applied into the cylinder and if it pushes coolant out the radiator, then you have a head gasket issue. take your time it is most likely the intake as a head gasket would produce a check engine light and severe driveability issues.
 Roy - mastertech6371